-The Clinical Service Governance Board is a sub-committee of the Group Board and is responsible for overseeing the risk management system and for assuring the Board that services are delivered safely and to a high standard.
+The Risk & Quality Committee is a sub-committee of the Group Board and is responsible for overseeing the risk management system and for assuring the Board that services are delivered safely and to a high standard.

 The Children and Young Persons and Adult Safeguarding Leads are responsible for the oversight of the operation of this Policy; ensuring audits of systems and processes; keeping the group up to date with changes in best practice and legislation; and providing advice and guidance to staff on relevant Safeguarding issues.
+These leads are also Directors within the group and report on Safeguarding to the R&QC.

 Local Designated Safeguarding Leads are identified to each service and are named in the local version of the reporting concerns flowchart (Appendix 2).
 They are responsible for providing information about Local Safeguarding partnerships/adult care procedures and contacts; ensuring all safeguarding concerns are reported and acted on; and liaising with the relevant BLG Safeguarding Lead (either children and young people or adults depending on the issue).
+Local DSLs report into service managers and where the service manager is also the DSL they will report into the service Director.